My story

 Education

-I have a lasting memory of a school in Christchurch where for the eight months I was there I had absolutely no friends, and I was lonely.
+I have a lasting memory of a school in Christchurch where for the eight months I was there I had absolutely no friends, and I was desperately lonely.
 Lunchtimes sitting by myself in the library drawing and passing time.
 Not a huge trauma to speak of, I guess, but I was only about nine, it was heart wrenching, and my heart goes out to any girl or boy of any age, even adults, who find themselves in that situation.

 In Lower Hutt, part of the Wellington region, we lived in Kelson, a hill suburb, and I usually walked to school unless it was raining or unpleasant, or if I was just feeling lazy and I could get away with it.
-It was a 40-minute walk, and I struck up a few wonderful long-term friendships along the way which made school, and after school, much more enjoyable.
+It was a 40-minute walk, and I struck up a couple of wonderful long-term friendships along the way which made school, and after school, much more enjoyable.

 My teacher in form two (year 8, 1983) was married to an All Black, although she had to leave halfway through the year to have a baby, who turned out to be the very talented New Zealand singer songwriter Brooke Fraser.
+Special moment!

 It was probably one of the reasons I wasn’t as focused at college as I should have been, just scraping through most of my exams, as my mind was often occupied with the computer games and graphics I was designing.
+But at least it was something creative and intellectually stimulating I guess.

 I also took fifth form art, and I passed my fifth form School Certificate qualification with a little bit of room to spare, but then most did.
 In the sixth form (year 13), I failed to pass the Sixth Form Certificate, so naturally I was disappointed when I found out that even with my best efforts my results were pretty average.
 The exception was that I was second best in the school for Computer Studies.
-Ahh, those exam and BBC Micro days…
+Ahh, those assembly hall exams and BBC Micro days…

 I was also part of the school badminton team and would sometimes be driven after school to various other schools and locations to compete, thanks to my wonderful maths teacher who was also our coach.